Student Loan Debt Collection in Florida

 Federal Student Loans: No Statute of Limitations

-Congress eliminated the statute of limitations on federal student loan collections under 20 U.S.C. § 1091a.
-The Department of Education can pursue repayment indefinitely through lawsuits, administrative wage garnishment, tax refund interception, and Social Security reductions.
-There is no deadline after which a federal student loan becomes unenforceable.
+Congress eliminated the statute of limitations on federal student loan collections.
+The Department of Education can pursue repayment indefinitely through lawsuits, administrative wage garnishment, tax refund interception, and Social Security benefit reductions.
+The governing statute, 20 U.S.C. § 1091a, imposes no deadline after which a federal student loan becomes unenforceable.

 A federal student loan enters default after 270 days of missed payments.
 Once in default, the borrower loses access to income-driven repayment plans, deferment, and forbearance.
 The Department of Education then has three primary collection tools, none of which require a court judgment.